-Australian Lions Hearing Dogs was conceived in 1980 when two Lions, PDG Bob Allen and PDG Brian Carter, attending an International Lions Convention in the USA, discovered the Hearing Dog Training Centre in Colorado.
-At the Multiple District Convention in Canberra, the Lions Clubs of Australia voted to fund this project.
+Australian Lions Hearing Dogs was initially conceived in 1980 when two Lions, PDG Bob Allen and PDG Brian Carter, attending an International Lions Convention in the USA, discovered the Hearing Dog Training Centre in Colorado.
+The idea was brought back to Australia and at the Multiple District Convention in Canberra, the Lions Clubs of Australia and Lions Clubs International Foundation, voted to fund the launch of Australian Lions Hearing Dogs.

 Following this, a property was acquired at Verdun in the Adelaide Hills, where the Training Centre still stands today.
 Trainer, Gale Gold from the American Hearing Dogs program, came to Australia for two years to start the project.